Zbignevgricevic/Eurostat-Public-Use-Files/README.md

 ## EU-SILC

 Individual EU-SILC public use files are stored [on the Eurostat website](https://ec.europa.eu/eurostat/web/microdata/statistics-on-income-and-living-conditions).
-Number of files is rather large.
+Combined size of all the files is rather large.
 Therefore rather large operative memory is needed in order to produce cumulative files containing all the countries.

 This repository stores R code for: